bartelsjoshuac/Corduroy/README.md

 2. Create nice, dynamic, informational error messages, like if you forgot to select a trail rating, etc.  Without having to submit the form and wait for the server to respond.
 3. Display a feedback messages inline with the page in a nice format, vs. submit and wait, AKA tradditional web design.
 Again an asteically pleasing user feedback vs fire and forgot, or alert boxes.

 Alpine allowed the project to maintain a compact footprint.
 For Project 1 had a 4 MB code base, Project 2 (with Alpine) increased that to just 16 MB.
 The complete sever and client produced a 1.6 GB server/client and a 600MB database.
 Contrasting that to Ember, before development, Ember produced a 325MB code base and a 7 GB docker image.
-This is likely because of Ember and React's node.js requirement.
+This is likely because of Ember and React's node.js requirements.

 Alpine.js also did not require a seperate application server or Docker image, it worked with my existing Django templates, with relatively minor modifications, but ones I could understand, something I had a very difficult time doing with Ember and React.
 In just two long evenings, I was able to get my templates and existing code working semi-nice with Alpine and reusing a significant amount of code between them.
 This left a lot of work to still do, but the basic functionality of the app was all working per the use cases and I was left with the fun part.
+This also allowed me to use many of the out of box Django security features to meet the project requirements.

 Lastly, the very name Alpine.js was very fitting to my Coduroy Snowmobile trail report application for the high alpine areas of the Rocky Mountains, although that is merely coincidence.
 As a side note, the name Corduroy was dereived from the corduroy pants look left in the surface of the snow after a mechanized snow groomer passes over it.
 The term is shared among skiers and snowmobilers alike as a similiar machine is used to produce both.

 ChatGPT was used to do some of the heavy lifting and repeitive work to incorperate Alpine into my Django templates.
 My CSS was courtesy of a CSS website for common simple and readable mobile friendly pages.
 It was then customized a tad  Most of ChatGPT's use was in debugging features as I tried to make the application more dynamic.
 For example I found I would frequently break an entire template, spend a very long time trying to find an obscure typo that Django allowed (because it does not care what you do in Javascript), but caused a form to not submit or not save the data.
 Correlating the developer console errors in the browser with the Javascript can be very time consuming and ChatGPT can often spot the simplest of typos instantly when provided the code and the console error.
 It is also very good when you ask it to take code that should be working, but is not and all you want it to do is pack it full of debug statements so that you can then run it see where the problem lies and fix it yourself in the case where your logic was just wrong.
-Simiilary, you can then have it remove all those debug statements once it is working, without the risk of breaking something by accdident again.
-I found myself manually adding debug statements, that then needed to be manually debugged themselves, or removing debug statements from working code, only to have the absence of debugging statements again break the functionality, which is not only time consuming, but frusterating as well.
+Similarly, you can then have it remove all those debug statements once it is working, without the risk of breaking something by accident again.
+I found myself manually adding debug statements, that then needed to be manually debugged themselves, or removing debug statements from working code, only to have the absence of debugging statements again break the functionality, which is not only time consuming, but frustrating as well.

 For demo purposes I created python scripts that pre-populate the users, groups, etc, to test basic functionality.
-Use of these is desribed in the Getting Stated Section.
-I also created a script to pre-populate some data to play with, although it is possible to create create your own data, but the pre-populate deployes that all in a functioning demo that makes it look like the app has already been used by an admin and groomer.
+Use of these is described in the Getting Stated Section.
+I also created a script to pre-populate some data to play with, although it is possible to create create your own data, but the pre-populate deploys that all in a functioning demo that makes it look like the app has already been used by an admin and groomer.

-Lastly I went ahead and did the Google Cloud hosting as GCS was something I had basic knowledge of already, and quite frankly, I did that when Prject 2 was announced and before it was optional using just the Project 1 code base.
+Lastly I went ahead and did the Google Cloud hosting as GCS was something I had basic knowledge of already, and quite frankly, I did that when Project 2 was announced and before it was optional using just the Project 1 code base.
 Once everything is working locally in Docker, deploying it with GCS is relatively straight forward if you understand GCS a little.
 GCS of course is no place to try and develop code as GCS mini VMs are extremely slow for building.

 ## Installation

-### *** NEW - now with instructions for running on GCS ***
+### *** NEW - Specific instructions for running on GCS ***
 For hosting on Google Cloud with a Compute Engine follow these [instructions](https://github.com/bartelsjoshuac/Corduroy/blob/main/GCS.md).

 NOTES: